-- (b) "AM0003: Simplified financial analysis for LFG capture projects" (approved based on proposal "NM0005: Nova Gerar LFG to energy project", whose project design document and baseline study, monitoring and verification plans were developed by EcoSecurities Ltd. (version 14, July 2003) for the Carbon Finance Unit of the World Bank); - (c) "AM0010: Landfill gas capture and electricity generation projects" where LFG capture is not mandated by law (approved based on proposal "NM0010-rev: Durban-landfill-gas-to-electricity project", whose project design document and baseline study, monitoring and verification plans were developed by Prototype Carbon Fund of the World Bank (April 2003); - (d) "AM0011: Landfill gas recovery with electricity generation and no capture or destruction of methane in the baseline scenario" (approved based on proposal "NM0021: Cerupt methodology for LFG recovery", whose project design document and baseline study, monitoring and verification plans were developed by Onyx (July 2003). - 9.
-The methodology also refers to the latest approved version of the following methodological tools: - (a) "Emissions from solid waste disposal sites"; - (b) "Combined tool to identify the baseline scenario and demonstrate additionality"; - (c) "Tool to determine project emissions from flaring gases containing methane "Project emissions from flaring"; - (d) "Tool to calculate baseline, project and/or leakage emissions from electricity consumption"; - (e) "Tool to calculate project or leakage CO2 emissions from fossil fuel combustion"; - (f) "Tool to determine the remaining lifetime of equipment"; - (g) "Tool to determine the baseline efficiency of thermal or electric energy generation systems"; - (h) "Tool to determine the mass flow of a greenhouse gas in a gaseous stream". - 10.
-For more information regarding the approved methodologies and the tools as well as their consideration by the Executive Board (hereinafter referred to as the Board) of the clean development mechanism (CDM) CDM Executive Board (the Board) please refer to http://cdm.unfccc.int/goto/MPappmeth.
+- 14. The consolidated baseline and monitoring methodology is based on the following proposed new methodologies: - "AM0002: Greenhouse Gas Emission Reductions through Landfill Gas Capture (a) and Flaring" where the baseline is established by a Public Concession Contract (approved based on proposal "NM0004 rev: Salvador da Bahia LFG project", whose project design document and baseline study, monitoring and verification plans were developed by ICF Consulting (version 03, June 2003); - (b) "AM0003: Simplified financial analysis for LFG capture projects" (approved based on proposal "NM0005: Nova Gerar LFG to energy project", whose project design document and baseline study, monitoring and verification plans were developed by EcoSecurities Ltd. (version 14, July 2003) for the Carbon Finance Unit of the World Bank); - (c) "AM0010: Landfill gas capture and electricity generation projects" where LFG capture is not mandated by law (approved based on proposal "NM0010-rev: Durban-landfill-gas-to-electricity project", whose project design document and baseline study, monitoring and verification plans were developed by Prototype Carbon Fund of the World Bank (April 2003); - (d) "AM0011: Landfill gas recovery with electricity generation and no capture or destruction of methane in the baseline scenario" (approved based on proposal "NM0021: Cerupt methodology for LFG recovery", whose project design document and baseline study, monitoring and verification plans were developed by Onyx (July 2003). - The methodology also refers to the latest approved version of the following 15. methodological tools: - The methodological tool "Assessment of the validity of the original/current (a) baseline and update of the baseline at the renewal of the crediting period"; - The methodological tool "Emissions from solid waste disposal sites"; (b) - "Combined tool to identify the baseline scenario and demonstrate additionality"; (c) - (d) The methodological tool "Project emissions from flaring";

+- Sectoral scope(s): 13 - (e) "Tool to calculate baseline, project and/or leakage emissions from electricity consumption"; - (f) "Tool to calculate project or leakage CO2 emissions from fossil fuel combustion"; - (g) "Tool to determine the remaining lifetime of equipment"; - "Tool to determine the baseline efficiency of thermal or electric energy generation (h) systems"; - "Tool to determine the mass flow of a greenhouse gas in a gaseous stream"; (i) - (j) The methodological tool "Project and leakage emissions from transportation of freight". - 16.
+For more information regarding the approved methodologies and the tools as well as their consideration by the Executive Board (hereinafter referred to as the Board) of the development mechanism (CDM) please refer http://cdm.unfccc.int/goto/MPappmeth>.